Kunalsrp/CoCoders/README.md

-# CoCo-Morph: Snowflake SQL Modernization Tool
+# CoCo-Morph: Legacy Code Modernization Tool

 ## Overview

-This project focuses on building a **Snowflake SQL Modernization Tool** that converts legacy SQL queries into **Snowflake‑optimized SQL** and provides **performance optimization recommendations**.
+This project focuses on building a **Legacy Code Modernization Tool** that converts legacy SQL queries into **Snowflake‑optimized SQL** and provides **performance optimization recommendations**.

 The tool leverages **Snowflake COCO (Snowflake Agent))** and **Streamlit UI** to allow users to: